 Many reasons exist why a child might prefer split custody.
 In most cases, it has a great deal to do with the parent/child relationship.
 If a son is close to his father but has a strained relationship with his mother, it makes sense he would want to live there.

 Additionally, an older sibling may also want to live apart from a younger brother or sister.
 This may provide a sense of independence or freedom they crave at that age.

 There are as many reasons for a child to request split custody as there are children.
 But if it isn’t in their best interest, the court won’t likely honor such a request.

 Whatever the living situation, it must truly be in their best interest.
 It can’t just be, “Mom lets me stay out as long as I want,” or “Dad doesn’t care if I do my homework.”
 There needs to be actual substance to the claims or they won’t fly.

 In most cases, parenting plans specify the time parents spend with their children.
-When it comes to split custody, they must also account for siblings spending time with each other.
-This further complicates what is already a complex situation, which is another reason why the courts prefer not to separate siblings in divorce.
+When it comes to split custody, visitation must also account for siblings spending time with each other.
+This further complicates what is already a complex situation.
+Yet another reason why the courts prefer not to separate siblings in divorce.